GetHighstreet/HighstreetWatchApp/README.md

 # HighstreetWatchApp
-An example WatchKit App built on the http://highstreetapp.com platform
+An example WatchKit App built on the http://highstreetapp.com platform.

+# License
+The code in this repository is licensed under the MIT License.
+All other assets are available under the CC BY 4.0 License.
+Please note the dependencies are licensed under their own respective licenses.